 There are many different ways to experience the beauty of the African bush.
 Safaris are one of the most popular reasons that tourists love to visit South Africa.
 Typically, a safari involves exploring the bush by means of a vehicle.
 In some cases, your own vehicle, but often in a game vehicle accompanied by game rangers.

 It’s a phenomenal experience and just about everyone falls in love with the African bush after their first safari.
 But, believe it or not, there’s an even more thrilling and exciting safari option.
-That is walking safari in the African bush.
+That is a walking safari in the African bush.

-It may sound crazy, scary even, but walking safaris are one of the best ways to really experience the nature of the bush.
+It may sound crazy, scary even, but walking African safaris are one of the best ways to really experience the nature of the bush.
 It’s about leaving the roads behind and exploring places off the beaten track.
 A walking safari is all about seeing without being seen, and in this way not altering the behavior of the encountered wildlife.